Frank Leslie Burrows, 1920 - 1983

 F.L.
 Burrows lived in Auckland, New Zealand, where he worked as a chemist with a pharmaceutical business.
 He became a Fellow of the Royal Microscopical Society in 1951.
 His well-made slides encompass a wide variety of specimens (Figures 1 and 2).

 Government records list him as working as a “technician” or “chemist” throughout most of his life.
-Burrow’s entry in the 1952 RMS list of Fellows gave his contact address as Kolynos (N.Z.), a toothpaste manufacturer.
-That he could receive personal mail at work implies that Burrows was a senior employee.
-He was listed as “plant manager” during the 1970s.
+He began his working life with Home Products, which manufactured Kolynos toothpaste and other domestic products.
+Burrow’s entry in the 1952 RMS list of Fellows gave his contact address as Kolynos (N.Z.); that he could receive personal mail at work implies that Burrows was a senior employee.
+The business later became Wyeth, and Burrows worked for them on contract as plant manager overseeing the manufacture of pharmaceutical medicines in Lahore, Pakistan, in Sydney, Australia and in Jogjakarta, Indonesia.
+His daughter, Gail Burrows, reports that Burrows learned to speak and write Urdu in Pakistan, and Bahasa in Indonesia so he could better communicate with his teams there.

-He joined the Royal Microscopical Society in 1951.
-Presumably, he was a corresponding Fellow.
+He joined the Royal Microscopical Society in 1951 a corresponding Fellow.

 Frank Burrows died on November 21, 1983, in Auckland.